10 Ways To Repair a Fence

 richard johnson/Getty Images

-Wood Fence: Replace a Fence Panel
+Wood Fence: Reinforce a Fence Panel

 If your wood fence features 4×8 panels and one is damaged, here’s how to replace.
 You’ll need a drill, screws and some scrap wood.